Painting Brick Exteriors: Making Your Home Pop With Color

 Apply at Least Two Coats

-Apply at least two coats of paint, waiting 2-4 hours between coats.
-Use a high-quality angled brush to paint the edges and crevices of the brick, then use a roller for large, open areas.
-Make sure each coat is fully dry before adding another.
-Additional coats will provide better coverage and protection.
+Apply at least two coats, waiting the recommended interval (often 2–4 hours, or per label and weather conditions).
+Use an angled brush to cut in edges and crevices, then a roller for broad areas.
+Ensure each coat is fully dry before the next for consistent coverage and protection.

 Paint Finish Options for Exterior Brick